GooseSAndboxx/DevEnvironment/README.md

    ngrok will provide an HTTPS URL (e.g., `https://1234abcd.ngrok.io`).
 Copy this URL.

 4. **Update the Action Configuration:**
-   In your custom GPT's edit form, edit the action listed in the GPT Replace the existing URL with the ngrok URL.
+   In "Full stack developer" GPT's edit form(Explore -> edit), edit the action listed in the GPT Replace the existing URL with the Https URL provided by Nrgok.
 For example, change:
    ```json
    "servers": [
        {